alexsami-lopes/Networking-Project-1/README.md

 ### Click on "Temperature" and other butons and wait a few seconds to receive data from the device
 [Image of the Client GUI in use](#image-of-the-client-gui-in-use)

+# Images
+Images showing the server, device and client being used.
-# Image of the Server in use
+## Image of the Server in use
 <img src="images/image-server-in-use.jpg" alt="Server" width="1671" height="846">

-# Image of the Device in use
+## Image of the Device in use
 <img src="images/image-device-in-use.jpg" alt="Device" width="1671" height="446">

-# Image of the Client GUI in use
+## Image of the Client GUI in use
 <img src="images/image-client-in-use.jpg" alt="Client-GUI" width="969" height="645">

 # Final Analysis